-Appendix A, "z/OS Debugger commands supported in remote debug mode," on page 517
+Appendix A, "z/OS Debugger commands supported in Debug Tool compatibility mode," on page 517

 SET AUTOMONITOR command

 Controls the monitoring of data items for the statement that z/OS Debugger will run next, the most recent statement that z/OS Debugger ran, or both.
 The initial setting is OFF.